Love Island was our summer obsession once again, as we followed a fresh batch of Islanders over eight weeks.

 Jack Fincham and Dani Dyer took the crown in 2018; while they were the clear winners of the fourth series with a landslide victory, the twosome struggled outside the villa, and split after six months.

-Who if the favourite to win Love Island 2019?
+Who is the favourite to win Love Island 2019?

 How does the Love Island final work?

-The last four series of Love Island have seen the remaining couples avow their love to one another in a formal setting with varying degrees of intensity.
+The last four series of Love Island have seen the remaining couples pledge their love to one another in a formal setting with varying degrees of intensity.

 The first series went all out, with the couples having mini wedding ceremonies – in astonishing scenes, the girls even went shopping for wedding dresses and bought bouquets.

-The following series haven’t been quite so extra about the final coupling, instead opting more for a prom-style celebration – but the girls go shopping for ballgowns and the couples still read vows out to one another, often with tearful results.
+The following series haven’t been quite so extra, instead opting more for a prom-style celebration – but the girls go shopping for ballgowns and the couples’ still read vows out to one another, often with tearful results.

 What is the twist in the Love Island final?

-While nothing has been confirmed for series five, the first four series of Love Island saw viewers vote for their favourite of the four remaining couples to decide a winner.
+While nothing has been confirmed for series five, the first four series of Love Island saw viewers vote for their favourite from the four remaining couples to decide the winner.

 The two halves of the winning couple were then each issued with a card by Caroline Flack, reading ‘love’ on one side and ‘money’ on the other in a twist straight out of Goldenballs.

-If both couples choose love, they split the £50,000 between them.
+If both couples chose love, they split the £50,000 between them.